JennEYoon/datasciY/scipy2020/README.md

     - Thursday Xarray - large data sets
     - Friday PySal

-Email used to signup "JennEYoon"
+  *Email used to signup is "JennEYoon"  Password same for all.

 ## SciPy 2020 coming up in July.